simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-06-10
+<br />**Date image released:**  2024-06-11
 <br />**This image is owned by:**
-Imran Badr;
-Text: Natalia Lewandowska
-(SUNY Oswego)
+Craig Stocks

-<br />**Title of the image:**  Sh2-132: The Lion Nebula
+<br />**Title of the image:**  Colorful Stars and Clouds near Rho Ophiuchi
-<br />**Description for the image:**  Is the Lion Nebula the real ruler of the constellation Cepheus?
-This powerful feline appearing nebula is powered by two massive stars, each with a mass over 20 times greater than our Sun.
-Formed from shells of ionized gas that have expanded, the nebula's energetic matter not only glows, but is dense enough to contract gravitationally and form stars.
-The angular size of the Lion Nebula, officially named Sh2-132,  is slightly greater than that of the full moon.
-The gaseous iconic region resides about 10,000 light years away in a constellation named after the King of Aethopia in Greek mythology.
-Your Sky Surprise: What picture did APOD feature on your birthday? (post 1995)
+<br />**Description for the image:**  Why is the sky near Antares and Rho Ophiuchi so colorful, yet dusty?
+The colors result from a mixture of objects and processes.
+Fine dust -- illuminated by starlight -- produces blue reflection nebulae.
+Gaseous clouds whose atoms are excited by ultraviolet starlight produce reddish emission nebulae.
+Backlit dust clouds block starlight and so appear dark.
+Antares, a red supergiant and one of the brighter stars in the night sky, lights up the yellow-red clouds on the upper right of the featured image.
+The Rho Ophiuchi star system lies at the center of the blue reflection nebula on the left, while a different reflection nebula, IC 4605, lies just below and right of the image center.
+These star clouds are even more colorful than humans can see, emitting light across the electromagnetic spectrum.
+Open Science: Browse 3,400+ codes in the Astrophysics Source Code Library
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2406/LionNeb_Badr_3720.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2406/RhoAntares_Stocks_2560.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).